MarselScheer/drake-template/README.md

 * R/funs.R defines the functions that are used in the plans
 * R/libs.R defines the libraries to be used

+# Batch-mode

+You can build targets using the following commands, where nohup will allow you to also disconnect from the computer:

+* nohup Rscript -e "source('R/infrastructure.R'); drake::make(plan)" &
+* nohup Rscript -e "source('R/infrastructure.R'); drake::r_make()" &
+* nohup Rscript -e "source('R/infrastructure.R'); execute_plans()" &

+With a pushbullet-key in place all three commands will send a pushbullet notification in case an error happend during the build.
+Additionally, execute_plans() will also send a pushbullet notification once all targets were build.

 # RPushbullet

 With Pushbullet you can sent notifications for instance to